Alazka2k/Short-Video-Creator-Simplified/Readme.md

 ## Introduction

 SHORT-VIDEO-CREATOR-SIMPLIFIED is a powerful Node.js application designed to revolutionize the content creation process for short-form videos.
-By harnessing the capabilities of various AI services, this tool automates the generation of engaging scripts, lifelike voice narrations, compelling images, and background music, producing a comprehensive package of content ready for video editing.
+By harnessing the capabilities of various AI services, this tool automates the generation of engaging scripts, lifelike voice narrations, compelling images, background music, and videos, producing a comprehensive package of content ready for final video editing.

 ## Project Overview